 What to Prepare for an Interview #4: Questions to Ask the Interviewer(s)

 To impress the interviewer(s), try and think of questions the other candidates won’t ask.
-Think of questions that you won’t get the answer on google or the company website, or that will give you real insight into what it’s like to work there.
+Think of questions that you won’t get the answer to on Google or the company website, or that will give you a real insight into what it’s like to work there.

 Basically, you are trying to find questions that will make you look smart!
 When you come up with some, always run them past someone older than you to see if they really do make you look smart!